oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ```
 Q: Which kind of database you can use to run the Java Web example application?

-A:You can use the Oracle Database to run the Java Web example application.
-Specifically, you need a working installation of Oracle Database along with the HR schema, as mentioned in the introduction to JDBC and the application structure provided in your documents.
+A: You can use the Oracle Database, specifically the Autonomous Transaction Processing database, to run the Java Web example application.
+This is part of the requirements for developing the HR web application, which operates within the Oracle Database environment (see Chapter 4, "What You Need to Install").
 ```

   * LLM: gpt-4o-mini